asfarsadewa/mud/README.md

 # MUDewa - a solo player MUD (lol)

 A simple, JSON-based MUD (Multi-User Dungeon) game written in Python.
-This single-player MUD allows you to explore a text-based world, interact with items, and save your progress.
+This single-player MUD allows you to explore a text-based world, interact with items, and auto-save your progress.
+This game has also sprinkles of AI here and there that I am still developing.

 ## Architecture Overview